FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution.md

 <p>&nbsp;</p>

-Here  I have a session which I m gonna render for the Binaural *(3d on headphones)* Version and at the same time generate a Bed for an ATMOS render later.
+Here is a session which we are goning to render for the Binaural *(3d on headphones)* Version and at the same time generate a Bed for an ATMOS render later.

 ![Ready to Print](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/Live_Tools/ready_to_render.png)